 ANNE-MARIE ZANETTI BIO

-Anne-Marie Zanetti is a self-styled, award winning Australian artist whose photorealist paintings featuring rich luminous colours, dramatic use of sunlight and intricate details are held in galleries and private collections here and internationally.
+Anne-Marie Zanetti is a self-taught, award-winning Australian artist whose luminous oil paintings blend the precision of photorealism with a deeply emotional undercurrent.
+Her works are held in galleries and private collections across Australia and internationally.

 ‘Hidden Rooms of Memory Welcome Me’Oil on canvas